Everything You Need To Know About Car Alarms

 History Of Car Alarms

-An article in Popular Mechanics credits St. George Evans and Edward Birkenbuel with creating the first automotive immobiliser in the 1920's.
-Their early attempts at an alarm system are somewhat similar to the system we currently have in place in modern car alarms.
+Black Knight Tracking claims that car alarms can be dated back to 1913.
+Early attempts at an alarm system are somewhat similar to the system we currently have in place in modern car alarms.
 The owner of the car would set up a combination of switches, that only they knew the combination to, that had to be deactivated when starting the car.
-If you didn’t know the sequence the current from the keys ignition would be directed straight to the car horn which would sound until stopped or the battery goes dead.
-Although crude it can be seen to be a precursor to many of the alarm systems that followed.
+If you didn’t know the sequence, the current from the key’s ignition would be directed straight to the car horn which would sound until stopped or the battery went dead.
+Although crude, it can be seen to be a precursor to many of the alarm systems that followed.

 Types of Car Alarm

 Modern day car alarm systems come in a number of distinct formats all of which, once installed and noted, could go towards lowering your car insurance premium.
 Most car alarms come are a combination of the following.

 This activates automatically once the key is removed from the engine and the doors are locked.
 One of the most common alarm types on the market.